 For example, both seizure and wastewater data present a picture of a geographically divergent stimulant market in Europe, where cocaine is more prevalent in the south and west, while amphetamines are more common in central and northern countries (EMCDDA, 2017).
+Similar results are also found in data coming from population surveys on drug use.
 While the general pattern detected in wastewater is in line with established monitoring tools, there are some exceptions: the amphetamine loads in wastewater in Paris have been below the level of quantification over the consecutive annual monitoring campaigns, contrary to indications from other monitoring tools.